aquasecurity/starboard/CONTRIBUTING.md

 export KUBECONFIG=~/.kube/config
 ```

-There are separate integration tests for Starboard CLI and for Starboard Operator.
+There are separate integration tests for Starboard CLI and for Trivy-Operator Operator.
 The tests may leave the cluster in a
 dirty state, so running one test after the other may cause spurious failures.

 To run the integration tests for Starboard CLI with code coverage enabled, run: